 Step 2: Decide What Is Most Important

-Sit down with your Fiance.
+Sit down with your fiance and think about what is important to the two of you.
 Think about the weddings you've been to in the past.
-What you've appreciated and what left a bad taste in your mouth.
-And think about what is important to the two of you.
-What aspects of the wedding speak the most into your story or who you two are?
-Are you two big music people?
-You two go out to concerts and music venues all the time.
-Your friends always come to you guys for what new music to be on the look for...
-Then maybe the music at your wedding will be a priority and you'll want to spend a little more on the DJ/live band/etc. Or maybe the bride is a big foodie and you two are tired of bad wedding food and really want your wedding to be a food dream for your guests!
+Discuss what you've appreciated and what left a bad taste in your mouth.
+What aspects of the wedding speak the most into your story or who you are?
+Are you big music people?
+If so, then maybe the music at your wedding will be a priority and you'll want to spend a little more on the DJ/live band/etc. Or maybe the bride is a big foodie and you guys are tired of bad wedding food and really want your wedding to be a food dream for your guests!
 So splurge a bit on the caterer...

 A few ways to think about deciding on a wedding date are:

-Choose a date that most of your guests would be able to travel on if your having a destination wedding (ie. holiday weekend or over the summer)
+Choose a date that most of your guests would be able to travel on (especially if you’re having a destination wedding)

 And not to mention, if you walk into a bridal salon and tell the stylist your wedding is in 6 months or less, they will probably say "Wow...." followed by an "Okay so that limits our options, a lot."
 Because many dresses simply cannot have alterations done in that time frame!
-Although, there is usually the option for a rush fee, but when you're already spending $3,000 for a single dress, are you really trying to spend $1,000 more just for a rush job?
-In reality, some dress styles won't be able to be rushed on your timeline and that will severely limit the dresses you can chose from.
+Although, there is usually the option for a rush fee, but when you're already spending thousands of dollars on a dress, who wants to spend anymore money on a rush fee?
+In reality, some dress styles won't be able to be rushed and that will severely limit the dresses you can chose from.
 If you are a beaded, glamour-loving bride, good luck!
 Those things are the most difficult and sensitive to alter, so you better hope you don't have a short engagement!
 But again, it is all about what you value and prioritize.
 If you want your dream dress, don't have a short engagement.
 Instead, we always suggest that brides buy (not start looking for) their dresses 8 months before the wedding so that there is plenty of time for alterations.